-- Designate the check.
-You can endorse a check to just about any third party, whether it’s an individual, a company, or a group.
+You can endorse a check to just about any third party, including another person, a group of people, or a company.

-- Make sure the recipient and their bank will accept an endorsed check.
-There are cases in which individuals or businesses cannot accept a signed-over check.
+There are some cases when an individual or businesses cannot accept an endorsed-over check.
 Sometimes policies prevent it, so it’s important to confirm this before signing over a check.

 Can Someone Else Deposit a Check for Me?

 To have someone else deposit a check into your bank account, there are a few things you’ll need to do.
 Keep in mind that, in the majority of cases, you cannot have someone cash a check for you.

 Here are the steps:

 - Sign your check.
 Also known as endorsing a check, you need to sign it.
 No one else is authorized to sign your check with their name or yours.
 This mistake can be interpreted as check fraud.

 - Write your account number below your signature.
 Whether depositing to your checking account or savings account, you need to specify the account number.

 - Write “For deposit only” below your bank account number.
 In order for someone else to deposit your check successfully, specify that it’s a deposit.